Quick article on how to search the OSX terminal history

 You can do this with the following command

-$ history | grep 'git' |
+$ history | grep 'git'

-Will display of all the previous commands that contain git
+Will display of all the previous commands that contain git.

 Note:

-command displays the full history of executed commands.
+The history command displays the full history of executed commands.
 In this example, we are piping the result into a grep command in order to filter the results we want.